Ecofactory

 of WWTPs simply flare their biogas

-What is a Veolia Ecofactory?
+What is an Ecofactory?

 Ecofactory is a new way to think of your municipal wastewater treatment plant.
 It transforms what was once a traditional and linear treatment utility into a producer of sustainable resources and green energy, generating positive environmental impact, profitability and resilience, and a circular economy in your community.

-How does a Veolia Ecofactory work?
+How does an Ecofactory work?

 Becoming an Ecofactory is a journey towards sustainability.
 Your municipal wastewater treatment plant can embark on this path by committing to various initiatives that promote efficiency, resource recovery and environmental stewardship.
 You may adopt these initiatives at different paces, focusing first on areas most relevant to your facility.
 Veolia will guide you through this transformation, helping you leverage your WWTP's potential to maximize economic and environmental benefits with a positive impact on the local community.